INVESTIGATIVE JOURNALIST

 Four Miami Murder Mysteries

-Spectacular cases – and each one the cops got wrong
+Each one the cops got wrong

-Wrong prosecutions, missed prosecutions,
+Wrong prosecutions,

-no prosecutions
+No prosecutions

-Original reporting by Miami true crime author Arthur Jay Harris
+by Miami true crime author

 AVAILABLE IN E-BOOKS AT AMAZON, BARNES & NOBLE, GOOGLE, KOBO, APPLE,